 What made Crossbow special?

 I think it's striking how strong the TV medium is for children.
 Besides very young children cannot yet separate television from reality.
 I always watch together with young children, for us very important.
 Although I am not so quickly impressed with series.
 I think Crossbow grabbed me on the right time.
-I've noticed that youth series can nestle into your feelings ... 'it can almost feel like childhood sentiment' such as hearing a theme, evokes a picture in your head and feeling of the past.
-It is beautiful, but actually not yours, not your immediate environment, but you still take it with you.
-It's a bit like hearing a song, possibly you never watched the video but you will make a video yourself, in your head and it could stay there for long.
+I've noticed that youth series can nestle into your feelings ... 'it can almost feels like childhood sentiment' such as hearing a theme, evokes a picture in your head and feeling of the past.
+It is beautiful, but actually not yours, not your immediate environment, but you still take it with you in your head and it could stay there for long.
 For children this all comes in even more intensively.
 That happened with Crossbow.

 To continue the story about Laurel and me; Laurel lived in the USA and I was living in Holland.
 She studied film history.
 She manitained old movies and important old film material.
 She loves old movies, appreciates lots of music from the past, also jazz music and she likes to sing.
 She studied in London, in the US and also for a while in Amsterdam.
 We met up a few times.
 Around 98/1999 we traveled through the east of America for weeks.
 We visited a lot in a short time.
 Those weeks were so intense!
 Every hour together and we were always busy.
 Those weeks in summary: the Twin Towers, The Empire State building, Central park, The old NY record stores, times quare, Philadelphia, Washington DC, Baltimore, Virginia.
 We also hiked a lot, experienced white water rafting, went to museums, theme parcs, met friends, went to cinemas, NY, Virginia Beach, Philadelphia, Williamsburg and I bought a real western saddle (which was extremely hard to get on the plane ;) .
 I even joined Laurel on camp with college.
 If you experience so many things together, it creates a strong bond.